-Installation, wiring and troubleshooting information for the SystemVuTM Controller: "48/50FC 04-07, 48/50GC 04-06 Single Package Rooftop Units with SystemVu Controls Version X.X Controls, Start-up, Operation and Troubleshooting."
-Have a copy of the most recently released version of this manual available at unit start-up.
+Installation, wiring and troubleshooting information for the SystemVuTM Controller.: "48/50FC 04-07, 48/50GC 04-06 Single Package Rooftop Units with SystemVu Controls Version X.X Controls, Start-up, Operation and Troubleshooting."
+Have a copy of this manual available at unit start-up.